 Which method is right?
 The one that keeps more of your income out of the IRS’ crosshairs.

 The Standard Deduction Makes Sense for Almost Everyone — Right?

-The Tax Cuts and Jobs Act (TCJA) of 2017 spelled the end for some of the most commonly claimed deductions, like the personal exemption and deductions for moving expenses, investing, tax preparation fees and alimony payments.
-Several other key deductions were significantly scaled back.
+The Tax Cuts and Jobs Act (TCJA) of 2017 spelled the end for some of the most commonly claimed deductions, like tax preparation fees and moving expenses.
+Several other key deductions were also significantly scaled back.

 Itemizing had always been tedious and time-consuming thanks to tallying expenses and saving receipts.
 But with so many key deductions now gone and/or reduced, and the simple and easy flat-rate standard deduction expanded so greatly, you might think that the latter would be a no-brainer for the vast majority of taxpayers.

-The results of a new GOBankingRates survey of 1,000 American adults from all over the country found that just 17.3% of respondents plan to take the standard deduction, which means that more than four out of five taxpayers plan to itemize.
+The results of a new GOBankingRates survey of approximately 1,000 American adults from all over the country found that just 22% of respondents plan to take the standard deduction, which means that more than three out of out of four taxpayers plan to itemize.

 Are they making the right decision?
 The answer, of course, is that it depends.

 First Thing’s First — Some People Don’t Have a Choice